 Development models have come and gone, but few have persisted as long as the RAD model has.
 It has entered in some form into every major and minor software player in the market.

 But why is it so popular?
-What makes it so much better than traditional development models?
+What makes rapid application development so much better than traditional development models?
 On the outside, the rapid prototyping and frequent need for communication seem to be more of a drawback than an advantage.
 So, why has it continued to thrive where so many have failed and died?

-The Rapid Application Development Model is a software development model which emphasizes speed and feedback over long development and testing cycles.
-In this model, prototypes are rapidly churned out and delivered to the client for feedback on future prototypes, where new functions are added.
+RAD is a linear and adaptive software development model based on rapid prototyping with little emphasis on planning.
+The focus of the RAD Model is to develop software in a short period.
+In the rapid application development model, prototypes are rapidly churned out and delivered to the client for feedback on future prototypes, where new functions are added.

 The RAD model falls into the category of Agile development techniques, which are iterative and incremental methods of software development focused on speed and quick development, more than the long and detailed process that the waterfall model is usually known for.

 Steps in the Rapid Application Development Model

 Typically, there are four Rapid Application Development phases:

 - User Design

 During this phase, developers and end users get together and find out what the requirements are.
 This includes project scope, time allocated, and basic functionalities required.
 It’s not a comprehensive stage since it’s understood that the functionalities will change and evolve as time passes.

 This is where feedback is gathered from the users.
 While doing so, architecture and design for the product are kept in mind to understand what’s possible and what’s not.